 There are many tummy tuck benefits.
 Mainly, it gets rid of excess skin.
-Your tummy looks tight and youthful after the procedure.
-You’ll likely look better in clothes.
+Your tummy looks tight after the procedure.
 It also repairs separated ab muscles — a common side effect of pregnancy or past obesity.
 When excess skin is removed, some stretch marks are removed as well.

 Tummy tuck cons

-A tummy tuck is the best choice if you have excess abdominal skin.
+A tummy tuck may be appropriate if you have excess abdominal skin.
 However, there are some factors to keep in mind.
 It is a major surgery.
-It takes a long time to recovery.
+It takes a long time to recover.
 There will be a tummy tuck scar on your lower belly.
 The scar is hidden in clothes and swimwear.
 Scar fading takes time.
 Scar treatments and Laser Genesis help scars look better, but the scar will never totally disappear.

-Liposuction has a faster recovery time, costs less, and lipo scars are so tiny, you can hardly see them.
+Liposuction has a faster recovery time, costs less, and lipo scars are smaller.
 However, lipo only reduces fat; It won’t fix hanging skin on the abdomen.
 Nor will it fix ab muscles.
 Lipo does not get rid of stretch marks, either.